DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 You can [search for most postgraduate teacher training courses on GOV.UK](https://www.gov.uk/find-postgraduate-teacher-training-courses).

-You can apply to up to 3 courses in total, and then accept one offer.

-Many people do not get in the first time, but there’s no need to wait until the next year to apply again.

-You can rework your application and apply to further courses one at a time.

-[Attend an event](/events) to get your course questions answered.

-If you do not find the right course for you on GOV.UK, there are [other ways to train](/ways-to-train).

-## Questions to ask your training provider

-Every training provider and training programme is different.

-Note down any questions that come to mind while browsing courses.

-You may want to ask potential training providers questions, such as:

-1. How are academic work and practical teaching arranged?
-2. Who will my mentor be and how often will I meet with them?
-3. Which schools and how many schools will I teach in?
-4. Will I get any other qualifications aside from qualified teacher status (QTS), and what are the benefits of that?
-5. Do you advise me to [get school experience](https://schoolexperience.education.gov.uk/)?
-6. Will you support me to find my first teaching job?
-7. How long does the training take?

 ## When to apply

 Courses usually open for applications in October for entry the following year